pasandissanayake/pasandissanayake.github.io/_projects/1_project.md

 ---
 layout: page
-title: Role of Counterfactual Explanations in Model Extraction Attacks
+title: Counterfactual Explanations and Model Extraction Attacks
 description: Explored how the additional information provided by counterfactual explanations can be exploited by an adversary in-order to improve model extraction attacks
 img: assets/img/12.jpg
 importance: 1